ionelaSabinaMacovei/Hangman-Project3/README.md

 - Testing - Chosse the scoreboard option from the menu.
 - Result - The scoreboard is not diplayed and give an error.
 - Fix - Create the display-score function where I connect the score-sheet from google sheets and give yhe condition length of update data less than 10 and if update data is equal with 10 to display update data.

+2.
+- Expected - The user name accept just letters.
+- Testing - Insert numbers and special characters.
+- Result - The user name accept numbers and special characters.
+- Fix - Set a conditional statement where if is username.isalpha and else is shown an error message and take the user to the name input.

+3.
+- Expected - Clear terminal without any other text that is not accepted.
+- Testing - Run the program.
+- Result -  A NONE word is diplayed on the logo and result screen.
+- Fix - Exclude the intro function and rules function from print statement, just called the function without any print statement.
+4.
+- Expected - PEP8 no warnings.
+- Testing - Insert the code in the PEP8.
+- Result - PEP8 is swhoing white and to many spaces errors and  line to long errors.
+- Fix - Dellete all the white spaces and rewrite the long lines.

 [Back to top](<#table-content>)